zng-ui/zng-template/crates/README.md

 Command line interface library, statically linked.

-The {{app}} CLI provides advanced config switches and .env, not a GUI alternative.
+The {{app}} CLI provides advanced startup switches and .env, not a GUI alternative.

 ## `shared`